 Hazardous Waste: Your Guide to Safe Disposal

 Wayne County residents also have access to the ERG Residential Hazardous Waste Drop-off Center in Livonia.
 Standard pricing is $.75 per pound with a $20 minimum, but you may be eligible for a free Household Waste Collection Voucher through the Wayne County Department of Public Services.
-They are available on a first come, first served basis and residents can pick them up at the Wayne County Land Resource Management office in Wayne.
+They are available on a first-come, first-served basis, and residents can pick them up at the Wayne County Land Resource Management office in Wayne.

-While you’re at it, if you’re looking for more decluttering inspiration, try one of these books from the library.
+If you’re looking for more decluttering inspiration, try one of these books from the library.

 The Clutter Fix